nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 The application can either include nrfxlib or only the Modem library.
 Header files are located in the :file:`nrf_modem/include/` folder.
 You can locate the library binary (for both hard-float and soft-float) in the :file:`nrf_modem/lib/` folder.
+The binaries are delivered based on the SoC they support.
+The :file:`nrf_modem/lib/nRF9160` folder contains the binaries for the nRF9160 SiP, and the :file:`nrf_modem/lib/nRF9120` folder contains the binaries for other nRF91 Series SiPs.

 IPC driver and interrupt
 ************************